afurculita/VehicleRoutingProblem/README.md

 is that as many ants are used as there are customers in the VRP (i.e. _m = n_), and that one ant is placed at each customer at the beginning of an iteration.
 After initializing the basic ant system algorithm, the two steps _construction of vehicle routes_ and _trail update_, are repeated for a given number of iterations.

+To find the best configuration for the ACS parameters, we are using iRace